azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 * They are not actively maintained and therefore do not include all of the new functionality
 * They do not cover all of the services available on Azure

-In this lab we will create templates from some of the other major sources of resource type information to speed up the templating process and enable us to deply infrastructure as code for some of the higher value services available on the Azure platform, or to make use of newer functionality.
+In this lab we will create templates from some of the other major sources of resource type information to speed up the templating process and enable us to deploy infrastructure as code for some of the higher value services available on the Azure platform, or to make use of newer functionality.

 1. First we will use the export functionality from the portal immediately prior to submission
 1. We will then use the semi-hidden ARM template editor in the portal
 1. Finally we will leverage some of the IP on the Azure quickstart templates on GitHub

 But before we start moving through those areas, let's take a few moments to look at the wealth of functions that are available to the ARM templates.
-We'll start to see more of thenm as we work through the various sections of the lab so it is worth spending some time to understand that range of capability.
+We'll start to see more of them as we work through the various sections of the lab so it is worth spending some time to understand that range of capability.

 ## ARM Template Functions

-The documentation for the ARM template functions is one of those areas that you will visit often, and the short url **https://aka.ms/armfunc** will take you straight there.
+The documentation for the ARM template functions is one of those areas that you will visit often, and the short URL **https://aka.ms/armfunc** will take you straight there.

 We'll now step through some of the functions available to ARM templates, and how they can be used.
 This will not cover all of them, as the [documentation](https://aka.ms/armfunctions) for the templates is pretty good, so if you need to understand something trivial like how to trim a string with whitespace then dive in to that area and dig out the information.